 Melt the butter gently in a pan and add the flour, mixing thoroughly - a small balloon whisk is good for this purpose but a wooden spoon will do the job.

 Heat the milk in a pan until just below boiling and add the sugar.

 Add a little of the milk to the flour and butter mixture and continue mixing well, gradually adding all the milk.

 Remove from heat and beat in the melted chocolate, mixing well.

 Allow to cool.

-Whisk up 5 egg whites in a very clean bowl (no grease whatsoever) with the salt and cream of tartar until it forms soft peaks.
+Whisk (or use electric beater for much quicker results) 5 egg whites in a very clean bowl (no grease whatsoever as it will prevent the eggs from beating up) with the salt and cream of tartar until it forms soft peaks.

-Sprinkle on one tablespoon of sugar and continue whisking until it forms stiff peaks.
+Sprinkle on one tablespoon of sugar and continue beating until it forms stiff peaks.

 Beat 3 egg yolks into the chocolate sauce.

 Mix a large spoonful of the egg white mixture into the chocolate sauce and mix well.